ASSORTED

 may see every tree as a Christmas tree.

-Let me not be ashamed to dance with delight
+Let me not be ashamed to dance

 at hidden gifts wrapped in shimmering paper